steveshogren/hugo-blog/content/post/anemic-domain-model.md

 > Purity is a good design!

+We should strive for purity as much as possible.
+In most languages, purity is an ideal to strive for, not a goal that can ever be fully achieved.
+Language features like exceptions and null will always prevent complete purity.

-Purity in object-oriented design is a continuum.
-Most code-bases have a variety of functions: some pure, some impure.
+Purity in object-oriented languages is always on a continuum.
+Most codebases have a variety of functions: some pure, some impure.
 On the one side you have rich domain models with completely encapsulated state and void methods.
 On the other side you have easily-tested code with pure functions and separate data structures.

 ``` java
 Encapsulation (Impure) |------------------------| Pure functions
 ```

-If you need or desire testability, choose data structures and pure, stateless functions.
+If you need or desire testability, strive to put as much logic as possible inside pure functions.
 Avoid encapsulated state: put all state in data structures with all public fields.
 Strive to make your codebase as pure as possible.